jmmaloney4/sacd-docker/readme.rst

   - option to overwrite output files instead to add " (1)", " (2)", etc to file/directory names
   - option to extract one DSF file with cuesheet (similar to DFF)

+This can be compiled with gcc10+ (-fcommon option added in CMakeLists.txt)

 This is a fork of sacd-ripper/sacd-ripper.
 For original release documents, please refer to https://github.com/sacd-ripper/sacd-ripper .
 This fork focuses only on improvement of sacd_extract, so most of the irrelevant codes have been removed.

 This fork adds the following additional features to the original sacd_extract.